 Many behavioral providers have contacted us about delivering telehealth sessions.
 While we have been reimbursing for telehealth since 2017, we have made some temporary revisions to telehealth requirements to support continuity of care during this unique situation.
 The following changes are effective through April 20, 2021, unless otherwise noted.

-Please note: As federal guidelines continue to evolve in support of the COVID-19 pandemic, we are proactively extending applicable customer cost-share waivers and other enhanced benefits, through February 15, 2021 for treatment and through April 20, 2021 for testing and testing-related services.
+Please note: As federal guidelines continue to evolve in support of the COVID-19 pandemic, we proactively extended applicable customer cost-share waivers and other enhanced benefits, through February 15, 2021 for treatment and through April 20, 2021 for testing and testing-related services.
 This guidance is subject to change.

 Individual providers and outpatient clinics